RlKk01/ZM-Bots-for-COD-BO2-Zombies-Plutonium/README.md

 * Bots will knife zombies if they're at one hit to get killed, or if an Insta-Kill power-up is active.

 * Bots will throw grenades at the zombies if there is a group of 5 of them within an small radius.

+* Bots will get the shield if the player has it.